-So…what if a community, a school, a restaurant or supermarket wants to take advantage of plastic foodservice products…but also recycle more of its waste?
-Many valiant efforts over the past two decades have shown exactly what works and what doesn’t when it comes to recycling, and today there are a number of innovative plastic foodservice recycling programs across the country—some of which were initiated by school kids!
+So…what if a community, a school, a restaurant or a supermarket wants to take advantage of plastic foodservice products…but also recycle more of its waste?
+Many valiant efforts over the past few decades have shown exactly what works and what doesn’t when it comes to recycling, and today there are numerous innovative plastic foodservice recycling programs across the country—some of which were initiated by school kids!

 Here are some examples:

 - Our nation’s second largest city, Los Angeles, is one of dozens of cities in California that collects polystyrene packaging in its curbside recycling program.
 The LA program accepts foodservice products, such as foam cups and take-out containers—residents simply clean and toss them in the blue bin with their other recyclables.

 - Students in Torrance, California created a recycling program for their foam lunch trays and other plastic recyclables.

 - The people of San Joaquin County, California, have found a way to "close the loop" on polystyrene.